 If you want to give your horse the best opportunity to be physically happy and comfortable in their mouth, and why wouldn’t you (?), then if you head to the BAEDT website you’ll find out more about the process.
 You’ll find the list of their qualified members here.

-If you are based in Somerset and want to speak to Victoria, you can keep up with her here at her website or pop to her Facebook Page for the latest news and offers.
+If you are based in Somerset and want to speak to Victoria, you can keep up with her here by popping to her Facebook Page for the latest news and offers.

 ♥︎ ♘ ♥︎